xeruf/kull/README.md

 Upon pushing a new feature branch, create a corresponding draft pull request with a title that summarizes the changes and conforms to the commit message convention, unless you want to signal that this will not be a squash merge.
 An open pull request is above all documentation and should be ignored until its owner explicitly requests reviews.
 If a branch has no associated PR and no recent activity, it is subject to deletion.

 Review thoroughly to ensure long term alignment.
-To prevent misunderstandings, the PR owner should comment on a review comment with a reference to the fix once he considers it fixed and only the reviewer who created that comment may then resolve it.
+To prevent misunderstandings, the PR owner should answer a review comment with a reference to his solution.
+The reviewer can then decide whether to resolve the matter or explain why the solution is not sufficient.

 To build on top of unmerged changes, branch off rather than adding features to a branch in review.
 Only request review for that new branch once the base branch is merged.

 ## 4. Merging

 A pull request should be approved by at least one other person and pass all tests before being merged.
 The owner of the PR should merge it as he knows the state and content best.

 Merge using either squash or rebase to keep noise such as experimental and merge commits out of the main history.
 The default is squash merging, with the title of the PR as the title of the commit and a description summarising the changes and fixes.
 Due to this it is not as important to keep feature branch history clean - experimental and even merge commits are acceptable within a branch if it is certain to be squashed.
 A rebase may be appropriate if each commit in the PR has meaning on its own.
 On the other hand, if the changes are too big for a squash to seem appropriate, they should be split up - rebase merging will likely put many redundant or meaningless commits into the history of the merge target.